-Strategic planning involves defining what you want your group to achieve and making decisions on the best way to get it done.
+Strategic planning involves defining what you want your group to achieve, setting timelines and making decisions on the best way to get it done.

 Strategic planning is important to an organization because it provides a sense of direction and outlines measurable goals.
 Strategic planning is a tool that is useful for guiding day-to-day decisions and also for evaluating progress and changing approaches when moving forward.

 Join our Mentoring Programme